JaredLarios/cse121b/README.md

 Step four: Enjoy

-Note: If you want to exit you have to pres log off button located on the top right corner.
+Note: If you want to exit you have to press the log-off button located in the top right corner.